Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 The Vortex Venom is one of the most popular red dot sights from Vortex Optics.

-As a red dot sight, it’s very similar to the Viper model in terms of usage and features.
+As a red dot sight, I find it very similar to the Viper model in terms of usage and features.

 The main difference between the Vortex Venom and the Vortex Viper would be that the Venom is slightly larger than the Viper.

-If we were to compare it to red dot from another company like Burris’ Fastfire 3, it also offers similar features.
+If I were to compare it to red dot from another company like Burris’ Fastfire 3, it also offers similar features.

 The Vortex Venom Red Dot Sight is also available in 3 and 6 MOA (Minute of Angle) versions.